 - 1. Wash you hands using soap & running water before eating or smoking after handling the animals. - 2.
-After handling animals please wash your hands with soap and water before using the disinfectant gel. - 3.
+After handling animals please wash your hands with soap and water before using the disinfectant gel, the disinfectant gel DOES NOT replace the washing of hands. - 3.
 Do not allow the children to kiss animals or drink from animal water troughs. - 4.
 Do not allow children under 3 years of age to touch the farm animals. - 5.
 Children should not put fingers in their mouths. - 6.
 Children should not eat sweets or other snacks during the tour of the farm. - 7.
 Eat only in the designated eating areas allocated and times specified by your guide. - 8.
 Do not allow the children to climb on any walls, fence or gates. - 9.
 All cuts, wounds & grazes must be covered with a waterproof dressing to avoid infection. - 10.
 Children's dummies that have fallen to the ground should not be put back into children's mouths. - 11.
-Wear suitable dothing and footwear, take into account the weather (Winter/Summer). - 12.
+Wear suitable clothing and footwear, take into account the weather (Winter/Summer). - 12.
 Stay with your group. - 13.
 Ensure all responsible adults are aware of the rules, the group remains your responsibility. - 14.
-NO Smoking, including e-cigarettes is not permitted within the farm, this also applies to the Play Area and Paddocks. we have only one designated smoking area which is the CAR PARK ONLY.
+Smoking, including e-cigarettes is NOT permitted within the farm, this also applies to the Play Area and Paddocks. we have only one designated smoking area which is the CAR PARK ONLY. - 15.
+Facemasks to be worn in Indoor areas by Adults & Children 11+ (unless you have a medical exemption).